Shopify/polaris/src/components/DropZone/README.md

 ### Drop zone with custom file dialog trigger

-Use to allow merchants to upload files.
-They can drag and drop files into the dashed area, or upload traditionally by clicking anywhere inside the dashed area.
+Use to trigger the file dialog from an action somewhere else on the page.

 ```jsx
 class DropZoneExample extends React.Component {